Code-Institute-Submissions/BrewPunk-CI/README.md

 **Brew Calculator Page** - 2 Brewing Calcuators one for ABV calcuation the other for Priming sugar calculation.

-**Contact Page** - Main Contact form for Contacting Brewpunk with message ,reply email, first name and last name fiels.
+**Contact Page** - Main Contact form for Contacting Brewpunk with message ,reply email, first name and last name fields.

 ### Existing Features
 - **Links to Sections** - Quick Navbar + Bottom right corner pop out links to Each Page.
 Also on Footer.